Lande21/RolandeU.github.io/README.md

 - Occasion: 24', Started TY
 - MIRACLE: GOD will provide always 100%.

-Day 23 of 365. **Brave and thouthful!**
+Day 24 of 365. **Brave and thouthful!**
-- DAY: Thursdday, i made breakyyy, went to work  the gym Kabiri ry'umunani gotta lock in in nsbe, hopefully
+- DAY: Friday, i made breakyyy, went to work  the gym Kabiri ry'umunani gotta lock in in nsbe, hopefully